 - From the menu File>New or New Layer icon above map, select New Prescription Layer to start wizard.
 The Source map called “Reference Layer” will display.
 Next>

-8. Once all rates are assigned, an editor window will appear.
+5. Once all rates are assigned, an editor window will appear.
 Zones can be edited manually by selecting a legend rate/colour then choose Assign values icon and manually tap a polygon in the map to reassign the zone to a different rate.
 E.g. This is commonly done to reassign a very small polygon to the surrounding rate.
+You can also change all regions in a rate zone by editing legend and entering a new rate.
+All polygons of that rate will change on the map.

 Karon Tracey-Cowan, AgTech GIS